 Do Any Dental Plans Cover Cosmetic Dentistry?

-Dental implants are not typically covered by privately purchased dental plans.
+Many dental plans do not cover teeth whitening services, whether received at a dentist or over-the-counter.
+However, there are dental plans covering dentist-provided teeth whitening.
+For a state-by-state list of dental plans with teeth whitening coverage, see "Does insurance cover teeth whitening?"
+NOTE - the plans that do cover teeth whitening have out-of-pocket costs for the patient and other conditions on the benefit.
+Dental implants are often not covered by privately purchased dental plans.
 For those that offer this benefit, the degree of cost sharing may decrease the longer the enrollee has been enrolled in the plans.
 For example:

 Dental discount plans, it should be noted, may offer discounted rates on cosmetic services often not covered by traditional dental plans (such as teeth whitening, veneers, and dental implants).
 For more information, see "Discount Dental Plans."